 The first thing the template system allows you to do is to create new pages for your website based on your existing site design.
 Instead of creating everything from scratch, as we did from chapters 1 to 6 of this tutorial, you can simply reuse the same design that you have already laboured ("labored" if you use a different variant of English) on at length for your new pages.

 Don't think of this use of a standard design as the result of laziness.
 If you pay attention to the websites you visit on the Internet, you will have noticed that most websites sport a standard appearance across all its pages.
-For example, all the pages on thesitewizard.com have the same left column with its site logo, search field and navigation menu.
+For example, all the pages on thesitewizard.com have the same left column with its site logo, search field and navigation menu (when viewed on a desktop or notebook computer).
 A common design across all the pages of a site improves the usability of your site.
 The standardised ("standardized") appearance lets users become familiar with how your site works and thus be more efficient at finding things on your site.

 In the last few chapters, whenever you tweaked the appearance of your page, you manually changed the page itself.
 This is fine when your site only has one page.
 But what happens if your site has, say, 100 pages?
 Does it mean that if you ever want to change the design, you have to go through every one of those pages manually and modify them all?